ptTrR/arm-image-builder-wiki/Docker.md

 > latest --> for cross compiling on amd64 or arm64
 > native --> for native compiling on arm64

-## Installing docker and docker-compose
+# Installation of docker and docker-compose

 Docker and docker-compose are for following operating systems available: